Concealed Damage: How to Reduce Freight Claim Risk

 Obviously, the best way to reduce concealed freight damage in the first place is to secure your shipments better.
 Most freight damage occurs due to commodities shifting around during transit.
 This can be directly attributed to boxes or commodities on pallets or skids that are not fully secure.

-Simple measures such as correctly palletizing products (check out the Safe Stack system) go a long way.
+Simple measures such as correctly palletizing products using industry-standard stacking systems go a long way.
 Using high-quality shrink wrap is another proactive step that many shippers tend to overlook.

 As soon as you or your customer discovers there is damage to the freight, contact the carrier immediately.
 When there has been no damage cited on the POD, it is the responsibility of the shipper to establish contact and discuss the matter.